How to Find Free Camping Near Me

 Campendium

-Picture of Compendium.com website
+Compendium.com website screenshot

 Campendium is another reliable site for free camping, with a very nice layout and intuitive search system similar to The Dyrt.
 This site primarily focuses on RV camping, but also offers a “Free Camping” segment with nearly 3,000 free sites across the United States and Canada.